 - By Mail Stockholders of record may submit proxies by completing, signing and dating each proxy card received and returning it in the prepaid envelope.
 Sign your name exactly as it appears on the proxy.
-If you return your signed proxy but do not indicate your voting preferences, your shares will be voted on your behalf "FOR" the election of the nominated directors, "FOR" the approval of the amendments to our Amended and Restated 2010 Stock Incentive Plan, "FOR" the approval of the amendment to our 1997 Employee Stock Purchase Plan, "FOR" the approval on a non-binding, advisory basis of the compensation of our named executive officers, and "FOR" the ratification of the independent registered public accounting firm for 2016.
+If you return your signed proxy but do not indicate your voting preferences, your shares will be voted on your behalf "FOR" the election of the nominated directors, "FOR" the approval on a non-binding, advisory basis of the compensation of our named executive officers, for the approval on a non-binding, advisory basis of a frequency of "EVERY YEAR" for future non-binding advisory stockholder votes on the compensation of our named executive officers; and "FOR" the ratification of the independent registered public accounting firm for 2017.
 Stockholders who hold shares beneficially in street name may provide voting instructions by mail by completing, signing and dating the voting instruction forms provided by their brokers, banks or other nominees. - By Telephone Stockholders of record may submit proxies by following the telephone voting instructions on each proxy card.
 Most stockholders who hold shares beneficially in street name may provide voting instructions by telephone by calling the number specified on the voting instruction form provided by their brokers, banks or nominees.
 Please check the voting instruction form for telephone voting availability.
 Please be aware that if you submit voting instructions by telephone, you may incur costs such as telephone access charges for which you will be responsible.
-The telephone voting facilities will close at 11:59 p.m., Eastern Daylight Time, the day before the meeting date.

-- By Internet Stockholders of record with internet access may submit proxies by following the internet voting instructions on their proxy cards.
+The telephone voting facilities will close at 11:59 p.m., Eastern Daylight Time, the day before the meeting date. - By Internet Stockholders of record with internet access may submit proxies by following the internet voting instructions on their proxy cards.
 Most stockholders who hold shares beneficially in street name may provide voting instructions by accessing the website specified on the voting instruction form provided by their brokers, banks or nominees.
 Please check the voting instruction form for internet voting availability.
 Please be aware that if you vote over the internet, you may incur costs such as internet access charges for which you will be responsible.
-The internet voting facilities will close at 11:59 p.m., Eastern Daylight Time, the day before the meeting date. - In Person at the Annual Meeting Shares held in your name as the stockholder of record may be voted at the Annual Meeting.
+The internet voting facilities will close at 11:59 p.m., Eastern Daylight Time, the day before the meeting date.

+• In Person at the Annual Meeting - Shares held in your name as the stockholder of record may be voted at the Annual Meeting.
 Shares held beneficially in street name may be voted in person only if you obtain a legal proxy from the broker, bank or nominee that holds your shares giving you the right to vote the shares.
 You may obtain directions to the Annual Meeting by contacting the Company's Investor Relations Department at (302) 498-6700.
 Even if you plan to attend the Annual Meeting, we recommend that you also submit your proxy or voting instructions or vote by telephone or the internet so that your vote will be counted if you later decide not to attend the meeting.